riferrei/pacman-with-elasticsearch/README.md

 This project contains an implementation of the game [Pac-Man](https://en.wikipedia.org/wiki/Pac-Man) written in JavaScript.
 This game can be automatically installed in a cloud provider (AWS, Azure, or Google Cloud) so that many users can play the game simultaneously.
 As they play, events from the game will be created and stored in Elasticsearch.
-With this data stored in Elasticsearch the game builds a scoreboard that is computed in near real-time.

 <center>
    <table>